Amplitude Ratios and Neural Network Quantum States: Background

 \subsection{NQS and Restricted Boltzmann Machines (RBMs):}

-NQS were inspired by Restricted Boltzmann Machines (RBMs)~\cite{Carleo17} and while the models share many similarities, there are important differences.
-An RBM represents a \emph{distribution} $p_\theta(v)$ for $v \in \lbrace -1, +1 \rbrace^n$ with a small stochastic network.
-The network is, in the simplest setting, defined by a set of real-valued weights and biases.
-The distribution is represented as the thermal distribution \emph{marginalized} over the hidden nodes:
+NQS were inspired by Restricted Boltzmann Machines (RBMs)~\cite{Carleo17} and while the two models share many similarities, there are important differences.
+An RBM represents a \emph{distribution} $p_\theta(v)$ for $v \in \lbrace -1, +1 \rbrace^n$ by a marginal over the Gibbs-Boltzmann distribution of an Ising model on a bipartite graph.
+The model is, in the simplest setting, defined by a set of real-valued weights and biases (local fields).
+The output distribution is represented as the thermal distribution \emph{marginalized} over the hidden nodes:

-Even though Eq.~\ref{Eq:numerator} and Eq.~\ref{Eq:RBM_probability} look very similar, NQS does \emph{not} represent a marginal distribution.
+Even though Eq.~\ref{Eq:numerator} and Eq.~\ref{Eq:RBM_probability} look very similar, NQS is \emph{not} straightforwardly represented by a marginal distribution.
 The model instead implicitly defines a Born distribution:

 This allows for \emph{interference} between the summands.
-Because the network parameters can be complex-valued in this case, such interference can be destructive.
+Because the network parameters can be complex-valued, such interference can be destructive.
 This means that Eq.~\ref{Eq:Prob_NQS} can evaluate to zero.
 In comparisson, the marginal sum for an RBM in Eq~\ref{Eq:RBM_probability} is lower-bounded by $2^m \exp(-\| a \|_\infty n)$, which is large for $m \gg n$ and small $\| a \|_\infty$.
 In such setting, the RBM algorithm cannot faithfully represent zeros in the output distribution.
-This will be important in Sec.~\ref{Sec:Hardness}.
+We show in Sec.~\ref{Sec:Hardness} that this implies that there exist parameters for which the NQS does not define a valid distribution.